-1. Unbiased tools
+1. Insightful tools

-The first step to achieving this is ensuring that you are utilizing unbiased tools in your recruitment programs to select and place candidates.
+The first step to achieving this is ensuring that you are utilizing insightful tools in your recruitment programs to select and place candidates.
 This will guarantee you to give a fair chance for everyone.

 Consistency usually seals the deal, this means a candidate may have not gotten a job from you, but they are most likely to refer you to a friend or have the confidence to try again later.
 Any change in consistency will have a negative impact on the candidate’s experience.

 Businesses are operating in a time where candidates have a high inclination towards justice.
 This is far from an entitlement; it is driven by the need to encourage a more inclusive and diverse environment.
 Organizations are judged by how they interact with their community.
 As a result, there is a real need to humanize processes that affect people.
 Part of this humanization is the ability to empathize with the candidate’s application process.
 You must show your candidate that your organization cares for them even when you may not be offering them the opportunity.

 Feedback matters, even more so when it is personalized, objective, and insightful.
 Ensure that your recruitment team is equipped to handle feedback demands as these also increase your brand’s perception.

 All four components will help you increase brand advocacy, which is an important tool needed to create a long-lasting positive impression on your candidates.